nlharms414/stat218-slides/README.md

 ### Some housekeeping items

--   Any changes to .qmd files will need to be rendered before the changes are committed and pushed.
+-   Any changes to `.qmd` files will need to be rendered before the changes are committed and pushed.
 Otherwise, the changes will not be displayed on the website.

--   If you create a new .qmd file, you'll need to click "Render Website" in the 'Build' pane before rendering your changes, or the new slide deck won't show up on the website.
+-   If you create a new `.qmd` file, you'll need to click "Render Website" in the 'Build' pane before rendering your changes, or the new slide deck won't show up on the website.

--   If a .qmd file is created within a subfolder (or new subfolder) of the `slides` folder, it will automatically display on the website.
-If you wish to create a new .qmd file in a different sublevel (or entirely new folder outside the slides folder), the `index.qmd` will need to be updated to include files from that new folder.
+-   If a `.qmd` file is created within a subfolder (or new subfolder) of the `slides` folder, it will automatically display on the website.
+If you wish to create a new `.qmd` file in a different sublevel (or entirely new folder outside the slides folder), the `index.qmd` will need to be updated to include files from that new folder.

+-   Website layout and themes can be changed from the `index.qmd` and `_quarto.yml` files, respectively.